pr8kerl/blog/src/content/posts/sun-cluster-3-1-notes.md

  scgdevs
 ```

+If it's a new LUN size you've been given, create a new label in **/etc/format.dat**.

+These 100Gb ones didn't seem to work using an explicit entry in /etc/format.dat.

+In this case, just add the type manually thru "format".

+Use the Hitachi disk spec manual for values.

+At any rate, label and partition the disks.
+Make slice 7 20Mb, and add the rest of the disk into slice 0.

+## Remove a LUN on the fly...

+If you don't know the diskset/device(s) to remove, the storage boys will provide you with the WWN and LUN ID

+ie 500060e8029cbb08, LUN x'06'

+### Issue a luxadm display using the WWN

+All luns on that port will be displayed.

+Look at the "Device Address" filed to find the right lun.

 ```
-# if it's a new LUN size you've been given, create a new label in /etc/format.dat.
- # These 100Gb ones didn't seem to work using an explicit entry in /etc/format.dat.
- # In this case, just add the type manually thru "format".
- # Use the Hitachi disk spec manual for values.
- # At any rate, label and partition the disks.
-Make slice 7 20Mb, and add the rest of the disk into
- # slice 0.
-#------------------------------------------------------------
- # Remove a LUN on the fly...
- # If you don't know the diskset/device(s) to remove, the storage
- # boys will provide you with the WWN and LUN ID
- # ie 500060e8029cbb08, LUN x'06'
-# Issue a luxadm display using the WWN
- # All luns on that port will be displayed.
- # Look at the "Device Address" filed to find the right lun.
 DEVICE PROPERTIES for disk: 500060e8029cbb08
  Vendor:        HITACHI
  Product ID:        OPEN-9      -SUN